jhauberg/dledger/MANUAL.md

 $ dledger convert transactions.csv --type=nordnet
 ```

 This process is not perfect.
-It is very likely that the transactional data will contain errors such as inconsistent use of decimal separator, incorrect dates or similar. `dledger` will do its best to import data correctly and will always inform you instead of making assumptions, letting you fix/correct any invalid or ambiguous data before proceeding.
+It is very likely that the transactional data will contain errors such as inconsistent use of decimal separator, incorrect dates or similar.
+However, `dledger` will do its best to import data correctly and will always inform you instead of making assumptions, letting you fix/correct any invalid or ambiguous data before proceeding.

-Once your data has successfully been imported, your work is not necessarily done.
-The import process does not take buy/sell transactions into account.
-Because of this, if you want better forecasts, the next step for you is to comb through `$ dledger report your.journal` and look for unexpected transactions for positions that should be closed and then close them (by editing your journal).
+Though many inconsistencies will automatically be discovered, not all will be.
+For example, your transaction data might contain shredded/erroneous or duplicate entries.
+These will still be imported.
+For the best results, you should always go through the resulting journal to make sure everything looks right.

-You don't *have* to do this, as the transactions will naturally fade away as time passes (12 months).
+Additionally, the import process does not take buy/sell transactions into account.
+Because of this, if you want better forecasts, the next step (optional) for you is to comb through `$ dledger report your.journal` and look for unexpected transactions for positions that should be closed, and then close them (by editing your journal).
+This is not required as closed positions will naturally fade as time passes.

 ## Tracking methods

 Whenever you enter a record in your journal, you must associate a primary date with the entry.
 This date is the _entry date_.
-The date can be anything that makes sense to you, but it is also the date that forecasts will be based on.
+The date can be anything that makes sense to you, but it is also the date that forecasts will be based on*.

 In general, there are typically two methods to track your dividend income: